 The new rules are important because they affect how CDIC protects deposits held by trustees.
 If a member institution were to fail, CDIC would use the information on the records of that institution to determine the trustee’s deposit insurance coverage.

-How will the new rules differ from the current ones?
+How do the new rules differ from the old ones?

 Trustees who qualify as “Professional Trustees” may choose to benefit from less onerous disclosure requirements for certain deposit accounts they hold for beneficiaries provided they are capable of meeting certain informational and disclosure requirements.